kidsoncoffee/monsters/README.md

 * Fixing a value to be returned
 * Picking up a random value from a list of options

 A very important concept here is that the *Monster* will never return a null value unless explicitly configured.
-Saying that, if there is a *Limb* in the *Monster* without any generation binding, an exception will be thrown when called.
+Saying that, if there is a *Limb* in the *Monster* without any generation valueGeneratorBinding, an exception will be thrown when called.

 #### Set up *Monster* default generator